dymmond/esmerald/docs/application/settings.md

 !!! info
-    Some of this information might have been mentioned in some other parts of the documentation but we assume the people reading it might have missed it.
+    Some of this information might have been mentioned in some other parts of the documentation but we assume the people reading it might have missed.

 ## Order of importance

-Using the settings to start an application instead of providing the parameters directly in the moment of instantiation doesn't mean that one will work with the other.
+Using the settings to start an application instead of providing the parameters directly in the moment of instantiation does not mean that one will work with the other.

-When you instantiate an application **or you pass parameters directly or you use settings**.
+When you instantiate an application **or you pass parameters directly or you use settings or a mix of both**.

 Passing parameters in the object will always override the values from the default settings.

 ```python